I just said before the break, Harry Reid would not be the focus of a felony investigation.

 If he doesn't get the focus off himself, it's over.

-Now, folks, I know that you in this audience are above average informed, above average IQ, uh above average aware.
+Now, folks, I know that you in this audience are above average informed, above average IQ, above average aware.

 Does any of this ring a bell?

-Do any of you before I read this, any of you think that Romney's trip was a disaster?
+Do any of you, Before I read this, any of you think that Romney's trip was a disaster?

-A disaster of epic proportions, so bad that even naming Todd Palin as his VP is something that would be helpful.
+So bad that even naming Todd Palin as his VP is something that would be helpful?

-Telling us more about them and their level of panic than they are about Romney or about us.
+Once again, ladies and gentlemen, they're telling us who they are, telling us more about them and their level of panic than they are about Romney or about us.

 Now, companion piece, Washington Times by Dr. Milton Wolfe.